nora-codes/CS50-PSET10/README.md

 Displays a box which changes colour in a traffic light system according to the password score.
 The colour system uses red for a low score, through to green for a good score.
-When a 4/4 score is reached, the box flashes and turns to white and party popper emojis are displayed.
+When a 4/4 score is reached, the box flashes before it turns to white and party popper emojis are displayed.
 This gives the user incentive to achieve a high score with their encryption.
 Due to the repetetive nature of the code required to acheive the changing colours, the actual text of the score is displayed using a seperate file -